The fourth iteration of Google’s Pixel series is set to launch on October 16

 It was only a matter of time before Google gave in to the temptation and adopted a multi-lens approach for their rear camera, with this year’s Pixel device set to host two cameras on the back.

-As amazing of a camera as the Pixel 3 was (my personal favourite of 2018), we’re excited to see what Google can do with an extra camera up its sleeve this time round.
+As amazing of a camera as the Pixel 3 was (my personal favourite of 2018), we’re keen to see what Google can do with an extra camera up its sleeve this time around.

 According to a hint found by 9to5Google, the extra lens may have a whopping 16MP camera, sensor equipped with a telephoto lens.